ariasAleia/OOP_Python/README.md

 ```

 Hey!
 Remember it!!!
-All methods in a class must have as parameter the object itsefl!
+All methods in a class must have as parameter the object itself!
 We do it by writing *self* in the method.

 ## Constructor